 Ruby Beach is about 27 miles south of Forks but well worth it if you have the time.
 While it might not be as scenic as Rialto, it still provides some beautiful coastal views.
 Plus, it may be a bit quieter, a rare treat in the peak tourist season.

-Next up in your Olympic National Park itinerary is Lake Quinault and the Quinault Valley.
+Next up on your trip to Olympic NP is Lake Quinault and the Quinault Valley.
 This is an easy stop to hit before heading back to Seattle or onward to your next destination.
 Here, the Olympic National Park meets the Olympic National Forest on the border of the Quinault Reservation.

 Pop into the general store (Quinault Mercantile) for some supplies.
 Then pick a trail to hike through the forest and take in the serene experience of trekking around the lake through a vast expanse of spruce and cedar trees draped in moss, the lush forest floor divided here and there by sparkling streams and waterfalls.